 Xenical is not approved for use by anyone younger than 12 years old.
 Do not give alli to anyone under 18 years old.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Never share orlistat with another person, especially someone who has a history of eating disorder.
-Keep the medication in a place where others cannot get to it.
+Never share orlistat with another person, especially someone with a history of eating disorders.

 Orlistat is usually taken 3 times per day with each main meal that contains some fat (no more than 30% of the calories for that meal).
 You may take the medicine either with your meal or up to 1 hour after eating.